MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Maximum speed up to which auto-download is attempted.
 Default: _10 km/h_.

+### Auto-prune

+Enable/disable automatically pruning in memory data and tasks.
+Default: _on_.

 ### Auto-prune limit

 Limit at, when reached, an automatic prune of the data in memory is attempted.
+Requires _Auto prune_ to be on.
 Default: _5000 Nodes_.

+### Auto-prune Bounding Boxes limit

+Number of Bounding Boxes in memory that when reached will trigger a prune.
+Requires _Auto prune_ to be on.
+Default: _100 Bounding boxes_.

 ### Zoom limit

 Minimum zoom for pan and zoom auto-download to work.
 In high data density areas this should be set to higher values to avoid loading very large amounts of data when zooming out.